lishensuo/nephro_toxicity_model/README.md

 The repository includes the following necessary data:

-- **`fingerprints_xml/`**: A folder containing the required files to encode 12 PaDEL fingerprint features, which can be downloaded via the provided link.
+- **`fingerprints_xml/`**: A folder containing the required files to encode 12 PaDEL fingerprint features, which can be downloaded via the [link](https://github.com/dataprofessor/padel).
 - **`fingerprints_metainfo.csv`**: A file with brief annotations for all the chemical features used to build the models.
 - **`model100_metainfo.csv`**: A file summarizing the modeling results for 100 datasets with 5-fold cross-validation.

 ### Model Files

 Due to GitHub's storage limitations, the model files are hosted on Google Drive.
-Users can download the compressed file (`.gz`) from the provided link and decompress it locally.
+Users can download the compressed file (`.gz`) from the provided [link](https://drive.google.com/drive/folders/1t8AP_wJZ5lTmlJbj69a9kInBRpqogIOB?usp=drive_link) and decompress it locally.

 ---